Home » business of art, Entrepreneur

 LOCAL LIST: Since many newspapers like to write about local people, I also keep a list of relevant journalists and contributors to local newspapers such as the Orange County Register and the SC Times and Sun Coast News.

 3.)
-WRITE YOUR PRESS RELEASE – There are professional standards to how a press release is written and structured, and you can find help with that online, or you can buy HOW TO BE A PRESS FRIENDLY ARTIST by Tara Reed, where there are sample releases and a lot more information.
+WRITE YOUR PRESS RELEASE – There are professional standards to how a press release is written and structured, and you can find help with details of how to do that online.
+Here are a few quick tips:

 • Have a compelling title, so that your press release isn’t trashed.